knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 ![kubevirt-meets-eventing-flow](./images/kubevirt-meets-eventing-flow.png)

 Knative Eventing is heavily based on [CNCF CloudEvents](https://cloudevents.io/){:target="_blank"}, which is a specification for describing event data in common formats to provide interoperability across services, platforms and systems.
+This allows Eventing to communicate natively with any system that understands HTTP or CloudEvents.

 But lets dive in!